 The next item on our property inspection checklist template is to inspect the septic tank (if applicable) on the grounds.
 Check if the septic tank has proper ventilation and drainage.
 Too much liquid in the septic tank may indicate drainage issues.
 Are the septic tank pipes in good condition?
 Check for clogged pipes or ruptured pipes.
-Damaged pipes can leak, which you can also tell by a pungent smell coming from the tank.
+Damaged pipes can leak, which you can also tell by a pungent smell from the tank.

 Structure and Foundation

 Walk around the entire perimeter of the house to check if the foundation is solid, with no cracks or signs of rot.
-Check the metals for signs of rust which indicate moisture from possible water damage.
+Check the metals for signs of rust, which indicate moisture from possible water damage.
 Inspect the top piers for signs of movement or any broken connections.

 Next, is the foundation level?
 Bulging areas on the foundation are a sign of unevenness, meaning the foundation is not intact.
 Are there landscaping materials that are impacting the foundation of the home?
-And finally, is there any noticeable damage on concrete slabs or the piers?
+And finally, is there any noticeable damage on the concrete slabs or the piers?

 Exterior walls should be straight, touching the ground at a 90-degree angle, and have no cracks deeper than a quarter of an inch.
-Slanting walls, deep cracks, and especially horizontal cracks on the wall are a sign of stress on the foundation.
+Slanting walls, deep cracks, and especially horizontal cracks on the wall are signs of stress on the foundation.
 If the cracks keep growing, they may cause a shift in the foundation, compromising the integrity of the entire structure.

 Shifting foundations can cause bulging, leaning, or bowing on the exterior walls, which is easily noticeable by looking.